 The graph of restoring force versus elongation for the spring is the straight line.
-This straight-line shows that elongation of a spring is directly proportional to the applied force.so we can conclude that this spring-mass system follows Hooke’s Law.
+This straight-line shows that the elongation of a spring is directly proportional to the applied force.
+So we can conclude that this spring-mass system follows Hooke’s Law.

 Similarly, If we draw the stress-strain curve for mild steel under tension test for static loading condition, then we see that till the proportional limit Hooks law is valid.
-After that, plastic deformation starts and validity of Hooke’s Law lost.
+After that, plastic deformation starts and the validity of Hooke’s Law lost.

 Applications of Hooke’s Law

 The applications of Hooke’s Law is as given below:

 - Most commonly, in everyday life, Hooke’s Law is applied in springs because of their elasticity.